 Yes, it is very likely that your daughter will make mistakes as she moves forward creating her identity.
-But even more tragic, are the millions of adult children who live bound by the family rules, unhappy and unable to find their empowered voice.
+But even more tragic are the millions of adult children who live bound by the family rules, unhappy and unable to find their empowered voice.

 There is nothing emptier than an adult child who has sacrificed their life on the altar of parental approval.

 So, Mom, save the Bestie title for someone else in your life.
 Support your daughter as she differentiates and builds her personal life framework.
 If you find yourself struggling with allowing your daughter to separate, contact me using the email icon at the top of this page.
-I am a mindset coach that specializes in working with midlife women.
+I am a relationship coach who specializes in working with midlife women.
 I would love to help you create solutions that encourage healthy relationships.

 Helping you design a fulfilling life matters to me.
 I take your time and trust seriously.